aburd/backend_engineering_handbook/markdown/00-introduction.md

 ### On words

-Words are just abstractions and in computing this doubly true.
+Words are just abstractions and in computing this is doubly true.
 It is more important to understand the concepts behind the words rather than trying to deal with absolutes.
 However, I hope this material gives the reader some solid ground to stand on.

 ### On "web developer"

-The field of computing is a ever extending tapestry of different disciplines.
+The field of computing is a growing tree of different disciplines.
 Those disciplines are applied in a great number of contexts and industries (i.e. not web/internet related).
-Even the study of the web/internet itself is a gigantic field rich with its own history and topics that could easily take a lifetime to truly understand.
-Therefore, a "web developer" may understand subjects used in other fields of computing, but most likely not all of them and not necessarily how to apply that knowledge.
-This material pertains specifically to those who want to understand how to develop software *for "the web"*.
+Some of those disciplines may use terms like "backend" and "frontend".
+Even *within* the web-development space, people use those terms to sometimes refer to different things (i.e. the backend of code library).
+So I will just state upfront, that this handbook is for those who want to develop software for the web platform.

 ### On "backend"

-So what then is a "backend web developer"?
-Hopefully this work will illuminate that question.
+So what then is a *backend* web developer?

-But suffice it to say, that backend refers to a certain subset of the work necessary to deliver applications over the web, particularly the work dealing with parts of the web application which are not directly touched by the users.
-It does not refer to *everything* necessary to deliver that application over the web, nor is it a term with some static meaning.
-The field of web development is ever changing with the advent of new practices, tools, platform capabilities, etc. Jobs come and go as technology changes.
+The short answer is, someone who works on the parts of a web application which are not directly touched by the users (think business logic, databases and APIs).
+The long answer is, it depends.
+Although there are boundaries to the word, the scope of "backend" can change depending on your team's situation or changes in the industry.

 Therefore, it is important to understand the context and why a "backend" developer would be necessary.
-To that end, this work will deal the larger picture and other positions (e.g. frontend web developer) to help the reader connect the dots.
+To that end, this work will show a zoomed-out view to help the reader connect the dots.